shikras/d-cube/README.md

 # Task and Dataset Highlight

-The $D^3$ dataset is meant for the Description Object Detection (DOD) task.
+The $D^3$ dataset is meant for the Described Object Detection (DOD) task.
 In the image below we show the difference between Referring Expression Comprehension (REC), Object Detection/Open-Vocabulary Detection (OVD) and Described Object Detection (DOD).
 OVD detect object based on category name, and each category can have zero to multiple instances; REC grounds one region based on a language description, whether the object truly exits or not; DOD detect all instances on each image in the dataset, based on a flexible reference.

 ![Dataset Highlight](assets/teaser.png "Highlight of the task & dataset")